PP-Module for Software-Defined Networking Controllers

 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: [an API call that is valid with respect to an allowlisted API template can manipulate an object if allowing this manipulation has been configured].

-The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: [an allowlist explicitly authorizes the API request].
+The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: [assignment: rules, based on security attributes, that explicitly allow access of subjects to objects].

 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: [assignment: rules, based on security attributes, that explicitly deny access of subjects to objects].

-Application Note: The intent of this requirement is to give the ST author the ability to define a denylist that takes priority over the rules defined in FDP_ACF.1.2 and FDP_ACF.1.3.
-It may be the case that no explicit denylist is supported and the defined rules are followed in order with access being denied as a default condition if not otherwise specified by a rule.
+Application Note: The purpose of this requirement is to define an override mechanism where a denylist may explicitly prohibit some API access that would not otherwise be permitted by the API access control policy.
+It may be the case that no explicit denylist is supported and the policy as defined in FDP_ACF.1.2 always defines what is allowed and denied with no exceptions.
 If this is the case, the ST author may complete the assignment with "no additional rules."

 The evaluator shall verify that the TSS describes the TOE's API access control policy in sufficient detail to conclude, for each API, the operations that can be performed on or by the API, and the authorization required to perform those operations.
 If the TOE implements explicit allowlisting or denylisting to override any default or configurable policy rules, the evaluator shall verify that these are described.
 In cases where multiple contradictory rules exist to define authorizations, the evaluator shall verify that the TSS describes the precedence in which these rules are prioritized.